covermymeds/mkvm/README.md

 An example plugin is also provided (but not activated) to demonstrate how to add custom command line options.

+## Cloning VMs
+mkvm supports cloning a new VM from an existing VM.
+In this case the VM is fully customizable with the exception of the `sda` disk size.

 ## Examples
 To create a small VM named foobar:
 ```shell